 - Garlic: a clove or two to add flavor to the oil.
 We put it whole and then remove it.

 - Soy sauce: before you freak out, keep reading.
 There is NO soy sauce in the original recipe of orecchiette con cime di rapa, however, in many Apulian households, they add anchovies to this recipe.

-Anchovies are a very popular flavour and umami booster in many Italian recipe.
+Anchovies are a very popular flavor and umami booster in many Italian recipes.
 But since we are vegan, we replaced the anchovies with soy sauce.
 You won't be able to tell the difference.
 I promise.

 Soy sauce is the perfect umami booster and replacement for anchovies.
 You can skip the soy sauce if you wish, but then you need to add some more salt to the sauce.